scaleup-trading/git-server/README.md

 A modular, efficient MCP (Model Context Protocol) server that provides Git repository context to Claude Desktop with support for multiple repositories, workspaces, and intelligent file tracking.

+## 📜 License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.
+You are free to use, copy, modify, and share this software for **personal, non-commercial purposes**, provided you give appropriate credit to the original author. **Commercial use, including selling the software or using it in commercial services, is prohibited** without explicit permission from the author.
+See the [LICENSE](LICENSE) file or [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/) for full details.

+### Usage Terms
+- **Personal Use**: You can use, modify, and share the software for personal projects, research, or non-commercial purposes.
+- **Attribution**: You must include the original copyright notice, a link to the license, and indicate if changes were made.
+- **No Commercial Use**: You may not use this software for commercial purposes, such as selling it, offering it as part of a commercial service, or using it in a business to generate revenue, without permission from the author.
+- **Contact for Commercial Use**: If you wish to use this software commercially, please contact [Your Contact Information] for licensing arrangements.

 ## 🎯 Key Features

 - **Multi-Repository Support**: Dynamically switch between multiple git repositories